 Schematics, assembly drawings, and bill of materials (BOM) are available through Simplicity Studio when the kit documentation package has been installed.
+They are also available from the Silicon Labs website and kit page.

 11. Kit Revision History

 The kit revision can be found printed on the kit packaging label, as outlined in the figure below.